Facebook's India stumble could embolden other regulators

 “Facebook is not going to take it lying down and they will try and figure out a way for it to happen one way or the other,” said Sachin Bhatia, co-founder of Indian dating app TrulyMadly.
 “Our job is to keep at it non-stop to ensure Internet freedom is not threatened.”

-Regional telecoms operators which partner with Facebook, such as Indonesia’s PT Indosat, controlled by Qatar’s Ooredoo, and Globe Telecom in the Philippines, said the ruling would not lead them to reconsider the partnerships.
+Regional telecoms operators which partner Facebook, such as Indonesia’s PT Indosat, controlled by Qatar’s Ooredoo , and Globe Telecom in the Philippines, said the ruling would not lead them to reconsider the partnerships.

-“The Indian experience is very isolated,” said Vicente Froilan Castelo, general counsel of Globe Telecom.